 With cyber threats evolving at an unprecedented rate, testing your organisation’s ability to prevent, detect and respond to attacks is vital.

-Just like in other fields, preparation is essential in cyber security.
+Preparation is as essential in cyber security as it is in any other walk of life.
 To effectively defend against the latest threats, a proactive approach is required, whereby security controls and processes are regularly assessed to ensure they are fit for purpose.

-This blog explores how red teaming, a type of ethical hacking engagement, could help you to better understand your organisation’s cyber security risks, uncover and address gaps in defences, and prioritise future security investments.
+This blog explores how red teaming, an in-depth form of ethical hacking engagement, could help you to better understand your organisation’s cyber security risks, uncover and address gaps in defences, and prioritise future security investments.

 What is red teaming?

-Red teaming is an intelligence-led security assessment that mirrors the approach of real-life cyber-attacks to thoroughly test organisations’ cyber resilience plus threat detection and incident response capabilities.
+Red teaming is an intelligence-led security assessment designed to thoroughly test organisations’ cyber resilience plus threat detection and incident response capabilities.

-Red teaming is performed by ethical hackers, who utilise the tactics, techniques and procedures (TTPs) of criminal adversaries to ensure that engagements are as realistic as possible and fully challenge the effectiveness of technology, personnel and processes.
-Typically, engagements are performed over a period of one to two months.
+Red teaming is performed by ethical hackers, who mirror the conditions of a genuine cyber-attack by utilising the same tactics, techniques and procedures (TTPs) used by criminal adversaries.
+This ensures that engagements are as realistic as possible and fully challenge the effectiveness of technology, personnel and processes.
+Typically, engagements are performed over a longer period than other assessments – typically weeks but sometimes even months.

 By commissioning an organisation to perform red teaming, organisations will be able to: